buildpacks/rfcs/text/0000-add-status-field.md

 [unresolved-questions]: #unresolved-questions

 - Should **"Implemented"** be one of the accepted values?
-    - Perhaps, but then what's the process of keeping the _Implemented_ state in sync?
+    - Perhaps, but then what's the process of keeping the _Implemented_ status in sync?

-- How do we retroactively add a **State:** field to prior RFCs?
+- How do we retroactively add a **Status:** field to prior RFCs?
     - Manually?

 - How do we validate the [#meta](#meta) section of prior RFCs?